cloudcreativity/ddd-modules/docs/guide/concepts/modularisation.md

     - <etc>
 ```

-So where have shared and consumer gone?
+So where have `Shared` and `Consumer` gone?

 The consumer namespace is not required by the microservice - as it cannot consume itself!
 Instead, this is a Composer
-package that is installed wherever another bounded context needs to consume this one.
-Consumption is either loose via
+package that is installed wherever another module needs to consume this one.
+For example, this could be in a module in
-integration events, or direct via a client interface that internally calls the microservice.
+another microservice, or in your modular monolith.
+Consumption is either loose via integration events, or direct via a
+client interface that internally calls the microservice.

 This means we also put the shared namespace in a separate Composer package.
 This is so that the shared data models can
 be required by both the microservice and the consumer package.